kevindimayuga/book-search-engine-kd/README.md

 - Clone repo onto local device
 - Open repo in local CLI
-- Make sure node packages are installed by running `npm i` in the CLI
+- Make sure node packages are installed by running `npm i` in root directory in the CLI
-- Run `npm run start` in the CLI to start server
+- Run `npm run build` in the CLI to build the application
-    - This will run `npm run build && cd server && node server.js`
     - A dist folder will be created which will include a manifest.json and the src-sw.js files (along with all the other bundled files)
+- Run `npm run start` in the CLI to start the server
-- Open up [localhost:3000](localhost:3000) in the browser to view the text editor application
+- Open up [localhost:3000](localhost:3000) in the browser to view the book search engine application
-- Click the 'Install' button in the address bar or on the home page to install the application to your local device
+- Open up [localhost:3001/graphql](localhost:3001/graphql) in the browser to view the GraphQL playground
-- Use the text editor to write notes
+- Use the book search engine to search for books

 ## Credits